 Among the more notable purveyors of the art Shaolin Boxing was a Chinese man named Kwang Shang Fu.
 Belive born in the late 1600s Kwang Shang Fu, (pronounced Kusanku in Japanese) was a master of Shaolin Chua’n Fa and would come to be the earliest recorded contributor to the creation of what is now known as Karate.

-Among Kusanku’s students was Chatan Yara.
+Among Kusanku’s students was a man named Yara, of Chatan Village.
 Yara was said to have been to sent to China at age 12 to study the classics and the arts of the Shaolin masters.
 Among his teachers was Kusanku and was also considered as one of the early purveyors of -Te throughout Okinawa.

 During the 17th century, Okinawa was overrun and occupied by the Japanese.
 The Okinawan warriors were disarmed and forbidden to own, carry or use weapons.
 Faced with necessity of defending themselves and their people from their oppressors and having only their bare hands with which to fight, the warriors turned to the Karate, then regarded as the Chinese or Shaolin Hand.
 In those desperate years they developed and refined their techniques until their bodies were as deadly and as effective in battle the weapons that they were denied access to.
 Karate was taught in secret and was only known to scholars, royalty and people of other high station.
 Where and how it was taught was a mystery, but those known for their mastery were revered in their communities.
 One such master was Peichin Takahara.